-- Validation of the MDPS assesses if the intended user(s) of the MDPP and the resultant medical - device is able to use the collective elements of the system to consistently and reliably produce - and use the resultant medical device.
-This validation is more complex than the validation for a - 954 typical medical device produced at traditional manufacturing facilities.
-It involves assessing the - 955 variability associated with: - 1) MPDS functioning in its intended environment - 2) the MDPP elements (software, raw materials, post-production, and production equipment, etc.) - 3) instructions for use - 960 4) IQ/OQ/PQ, and - 5) human/MDPS interface.
+Validation of the MDPS assesses if the intended user(s) of the MDPP and the resultant medical device is able to use the collective elements of the system to consistently and reliably produce and use the resultant medical device.
+This validation is more complex than the validation for a typical medical device produced at traditional manufacturing facilities.
+It involves assessing the variability associated with:

+- 1) MPDS functioning in its intended environment - 2) MDPP elements (software, raw materials, post-production, and production equipment, etc.) - 3) Operating instructions - 4) Installation qualifications, operational qualification, performance qualification; and - 5) Human/MDPS interface.

 This could potentially be accomplished through a combination of simulated use testing, on-site testing, human factors testing and/or user competence testing depending on the risks associated with the manufacturing technology and the resultant medical device.
 Some regulatory authorities may request clinical evidence to support the product application.
-The collective elements of the system to be assessed include user training requirements, user facility requirements (defined by production and post-processing equipment requirements), the verified MDPP (software/digital files, raw materials, main production, and post-processing (if applicable) equipment), operating instructions, and the MDPP user's ability to maintain the validated state.
+The collective elements of the system should be assessed to include user training requirements, user facility requirements (defined by production and post-processing equipment requirements), the verified MDPP (software/digital files, raw materials, main production, and post-processing (if applicable) equipment), operating instructions, and the MDPP user's ability to maintain the validated state.

-- 6.2.5 POC Validation Activities - 973 Once the MDPS is validated by the manufacturer under factory or offsite settings, POC - validation activities may be required at each site before the MDPP can be used and for ensuring - 975 its ongoing maintenance.
-These activities include, but are not limited to, installation and - 976 qualification of the MDPP elements, staff training, and maintaining the validated state - 977 (monitoring the parameters and controls, and take corrective action as needed) of the MDPP.
+6.2.5 POC Validation Activities

+Once the MDPS is validated by the manufacturer under factory or offsite settings, POC validation activities may be required at each site before the MDPP can be used and for ensuring its ongoing maintenance.
+These activities include, but are not limited to, installation and qualification of the MDPP elements, staff training, and maintaining the validated state (monitoring the parameters and controls, and take corrective action as needed) of the MDPP (Figure 3B).

-978 6.3 Risk management plan for MDPS
+6.3.
+Risk management plan for MDPS

-- The manufacturer may adopt an integrated risk-assessment approach for the resultant medical - device-design and manufacturing process-design activities for an MDPS.
-Such an approach may - be useful to identify weaknesses in the design of the MDPS (MDPP + resultant medical device) - in the early stages, and to demonstrate the robustness and safety of the MDPS in the later stages - of the project.
-Additionally, the manufacturer could develop separate risk management plans for - the MDPP and the resultant medical device, or a combined plan that adequately addresses both - 985 the constituent parts.
-Guidance on the application of risk management to medical devices is - 986 provided in ISO 14971.
+The manufacturer may adopt an integrated risk-assessment approach for the resultant medical device-design and manufacturing process-design activities for an MDPS.
+Such an approach may be useful to identify weaknesses in the design of the MDPS (MDPP elements + RMD) in the early stages, and to demonstrate the robustness and safety of the MDPS in the later stages of the project.
+Additionally, the manufacturer could develop separate risk management plans for the MDPP and the

+IMDRF International Medical Device Regulators Forum RMD, or a combined plan that adequately addresses both the constituent parts.
+Guidance on the application of risk management to medical devices is provided in ISO 14971.24

-987 6.3.1 Medical Device Production Process
+6.3.1 Medical Device Production Process

-- The manufacturer's comprehensive risk management plan should consider the intended use and - 989 reasonably foreseeable misuse of the MDPP.
-The monitoring and control measures adopted to - maintain the validated state of the MDPP should also assess the ongoing acceptability of the - overall residual risks.
-The manufacturer should establish procedures to capture safety issues
+The manufacturer's comprehensive risk management plan should consider the intended use and reasonably foreseeable misuse of the MDPP elements.
+The monitoring and control measures adopted to maintain the validated state of the MDPP should also assess the ongoing acceptability of the overall residual risks.
+The manufacturer should establish procedures to capture complaints, safety and performance issues reported by the MDPP users in the post-market phase and review the risk management plan periodically.